 It has been generally thought that mastodonts preferred a habitat of open spruce woodlands and forest, browsing on twigs, needles, and cones.
 However, scientists have been able to analyze undigested plant material found in mastodont rib cages to determine that mastodonts also ate coarse grasses, swamp plants, and moss.
-This would explain their ability to live in lowlands and swamps, where they have been found in the Great Plains, Florida, and generally thought.
-Although Saunders regards this as entirely plausible, he cautions that grass eating may have been primarily the result of the environment in which an individual lived.
-"In an understory that is associated with a late Pleistocene bog, you would expect that there would be a lot of sedges, and undoubtedly the mastodont would be exploring and selecting some of those materials in his diet as well.
-They would then be metabolized and incorporated into the animal's framework.
-So through analytic procedures, mastodonts would be recorded as grass eaters."
+This would explain their ability to live in lowlands and swamps, where they have been found in the Great Plains, Florida, and Texas.

-Other research seems to support the claim that at least some mastodonts ate more grass than has been mastodonts may have incorporated grass into their diet, perhaps as a result of exploratory feeding, Saunders maintains that "nature had not equipped them to be more than occasional grass eaters.
-Their teeth would have been annihilated by a steady grass diet, and furthermore, the design of their teeth prohibits it"
+Other research seems to support the claim that at least some mastodonts ate more grass than has been

+It's likely mastodonts could not accumulate in great numbers in a closed environment there would be too much havoc. mastodonts may have incorporated grass into their diet, perhaps as a result of exploratory feeding, Saunders maintains that "nature had not equipped them to be more than occasional grass eaters.
+Their teeth would have been annihilated by a steady grass diet, and furthermore, the design of their teeth prohibits it."